NSadikhov/editor_output_gallery/README.md

 ## Overview

-It is a simple editor, built with Web Technologies: (_HTML_, _CSS_, _JavaScript_), to design, modify and save shapes, external outline and color information of objects.
+It is a simple editor, built with Web Technologies: (_HTML_, _CSS_, _JavaScript_), to design, modify and save shape, external outline and color information of objects.

 A JavaScript library - [**React**](https://reactjs.org/) - is used for building, updating and rendering components to create interactive user interfaces.